 "Get this," says Heidi Powell, celebrity trainer and fitness blogger.
-"If the human body consumes 16 ounces of water in a given hour, the metabolic rate will spike by as much as 30% for the next 30 to 40 minutes.
+"If the human body consumes 16 ounces of water in a given hour, the metabolic rate will spike by as much as 30 percent for the next 30 to 40 minutes.
 By committing to drinking half your body weight in ounces of water each day (or aim for that gallon), research says you can expect to lose more weight."

 She continues, "There is a single enzyme—called lipase—that must be activated in your body in order to mobilize fat (i.e. get rid of it).
 Water is one of the many necessary components in the activation of lipase."

-2. Your workouts improve on a cellular level
+2. Your Workouts Improve on a Cellular Level

 "In terms of fitness," says Kara Griffin, a personal trainer, holistic nutritionist, and health coach, "water is the key to healthy, well-functioning cells.
-So drinking enough is going to help with exercise on a cellular level.
+So drinking enough is going to help with exercise on a cellular level."
 Studies have shown dehydration most negatively affects endurance exercise, so make sure you are hydrated during a long run.

+Proper hydration also help you maximize workouts; just don't down your entire water bottle immediately before your sweat session.
 "Strength and power workouts (think CrossFit) are less affected by dehydration, but studies have shown some detriment to or lack in performance.
 Staying hydrated will increase performance across all exercise forms, but chugging water before a workout can not only cramp you up but also make you feel more sluggish and less focused on the task at hand.
 Drink a glass of water 20 to 30 minutes before your next workout, and take little sips throughout (if needed) to get you closer to your personal peak performance."

 "Rather, how you treat your skin on the surface [is important].
 For example, if you're using harsh bar soaps and detergent-based cleansers to wash your face, they will have a bigger impact on the lack of surface hydration in the skin than not drinking water ever will.
 You can make wrinkles soften and appear less noticeable with regular use of exfoliants, retinol, barrier-repairing moisturizers, and masks."

 "From personal experience," Rouleau says, "there can be a very noticeable difference in the skin when it comes to under-eye puffiness.
 Both eating high-sodium foods (particularly at night) and not drinking an adequate amount of water can definitely cause you to retain excess fluids around the eyes and experience more-than-normal under-eye puffiness.
-I know firsthand that when I have not been drinking enough water during the day, the following morning I will always be puffier under my eyes than normal.
+I know firsthand that when I have not been drinking enough water during the day, the following morning I will always be puffier under my eyes than normal."

+Staying hydrated can help de-puff the area around your eyes.
 "Add in a high-sodium dinner, and no matter how much water I drink, I will always be puffy.
 Bottom line: Drinking water is very important for keeping the body hydrated, but from a skin standpoint, it can make far more of an improvement for unnecessary under-eye puffiness than it will to keep your skin hydrated."

 Drinking enough water and eating whole fruits and veggies also means you're cutting processed foods that usually have high sodium content.
 "Salt stimulates the appetite but also makes you retain water, causing you to eat more and bloat from the water you've been drinking throughout the day," says Griffin.
 "Without the salt, the water will help with intestinal motility and urination, two ways your body releases toxins."